arvados/arvados/doc/user/intro-keep.md

 ### Tagging valuable data

+> Now this goes from background introduction to tutorial,
+> so this should probably be split up

 Valuable data must be marked explicitly by creating a Collection in Arvados.
 Otherwise, the data blocks will be deleted during garbage collection.